-The three-month Saudi Inter-Bank Offer Rate ("SIBOR") increased steadily during 2015 and this trend continued in 2016, with three-month average SIBOR surpassing 2 per cent. in May 2016.
+The three-month Saudi Arabia Inter-Bank Offer Rate ("SIBOR") increased steadily during 2015 and this trend continued in the first ten months of 2016, with three-month average SIBOR reaching 2.4 per cent. as at 31 October 2016.
 The increase in SIBOR was largely attributable to certain macroeconomic developments, including the decline in global oil prices and a decrease in bank deposits as a result of domestic investment in bonds issued by the Government during this period (see "Indebtedness").
-As a result of the increasing SIBOR, SAMA relaxed the loan-todeposit ratio applicable to banks in Saudi Arabia from 85 per cent. to 90 per cent. in February 2016, in anticipation of the change in the deposit base, the denominator component of the loan-to-deposit ratio.
-The reverse repo rate was increased by SAMA in December 2015 from 25 basis points to 50 basis points, as a response to an increase in interest rates in the United States by the U.S. Federal Reserve.
-The following table sets forth the average SIBOR, repo rate and reverse repo rate for the six months ended 30 June 2016 and for each of the years ended 31 December 2015, 2014, 2013, 2012 and 2011, respectively.
+As a result of the increasing SIBOR, SAMA took several measures to ease liquidity conditions, including relaxing the loan-to-deposit ratio applicable to banks in Saudi Arabia from 85.0 per cent. to 90.0 per cent. in February 2016 and placing deposits in the banking system in June and October 2016.
+These measures, together with the various measures implemented by SAMA, significantly eased liquidity conditions and the SIBOR rate has been decreasing steadily since 31 October 2016, reaching 1.7 per cent. as at 30 June 2017.

+The reverse repo rate was increased by SAMA in December 2015 from 25 basis points to 50 basis points, as a response to an increase in interest rates in the United States by the U.S. Federal Reserve, and was further increased by SAMA from 50 basis points to 75 basis points in December 2016, from 75 basis points to 100 basis points in March 2017 and from 100 basis points to 125 basis points in June 2017, as a response to recent developments in domestic and international financial markets.
+The following table sets forth the monthly average SIBOR, repo rate and reverse repo rate for the six months ended 30 June 2017 and for each of the years ended 31 December 2016, 2015, 2014, 2013 and 2012, respectively.